tcoram/toolboxforth/README.md

 The FORTH code has direct (via indexing) access to the critical RAM and dictionary structures/pointers in the C code via @ and dict@ respectively.
 Take a look at core.f.
 You can do some interesting stuff (and a lot crashing) by playing with that.

-Sometimes it is used to do some low level manipulation, but often C code is used instead to be faster.
-For example, you should be able to walk the dictionary and mess with it (see the definition for "words" in util.f for a walking example.
+For example, you should be able to walk the dictionary and mess with it (see the definition for "words" in util.f for a dictionary reading example.

-For a destructive example, the following (from util.f) implements a "forget" that will erase words down to a "marker".
+For a more destructive example, the following (from util.f) implements a "forget" that will erase words down to a "marker".
 See util.f for an example using a marker called TEST

 ```
-: mark ( <marker> ) create ;
+: mark ( <name> ) create ;
-: forget-to-marker ( <marker> ) next-word dup (find&) lwa dict! (find) exec _here dict! ;
+: forget-to-marker ( <name> ) next-word dup (find&) lwa dict! (find) exec _here dict! ;
 ```

 Yeah, that's gnarly.
 No documentation yet, but the best way to explore is to start